ckrilow/dev-ckrilow/studies/gut-freeze002/ti-cd_healthy/results/keras_cluster_prediction/hyperparameter_sweep-sparsity/resolution_1pt0-lncp10k/README.md

 ```

 Notes:
 * Here we tested L1 and L2 sparsity for activation, bais, and kernel.
-The best setttings where when spasity set the same across all variables.
+The best setttings where not too far off when spasity set the same across all variables.
 * We used ln(CP10k+1)